Psychological therapies with children, young people, and families (M34)

 - study theory on the psychodynamic therapeutic approach

-- attend evidence-based practice seminars including CBT and systemic approaches
+- attend evidence-based practice seminars on systemic approaches

-The course will offer a range of supervision and forums for case presentation in which you will develop a number of specialist areas of therapeutic understanding and practice.
-It will also equip you academically and professionally for a role that has become increasingly needed in the CAMHS and public sector child and adolescent workforce, as well as deliver counselling in schools and other settings.
+This course will equip you academically and professionally for a role that has become increasingly needed in the public sector child and adolescent workforce, child and adolescent mental health service sector, schools and other settings.

 “I admire the fact that this course, which bridges different disciplines, schools of thought and modalities, has been made possible and I think it is really well taught and I am thoroughly enjoying it!”